-This easy tuna casserole is amazingly tasty and is so easy to make.
-It’s my favorite recipe for when I need to feed a crowd but don’t have much in the cupboards.
+This tuna casserole is amazingly tasty and is so easy to make.
+It is my favorite recipe for when I need to feed a crowd but do not have much in the cupboards.

 I love this casserole as it is incredibly creamy, loaded with flavor, and is very easy to prepare.
 It’s always been a crowd pleaser, so I highly recommend giving it a try.